✨New paper - Phonosemantic maps for exploring iconic associations

 Mark Dingemanse and I just released a preprint on methods for studying my favourite type of words, ideophones!

-Releasing a preprint of mine and Mark’s upcoming chapter in the book Capturing Expressivity, which should be out sometime later this year hopefully.
+Releasing a preprint of mine and Mark’s upcoming chapter in the book Capturing Expressivity by Oxford University Press, which should be out sometime later this year hopefully.
 We talk about methods for conducting documentary linguistic research on ideophones, one of the absolute best things you could be doing with your life!

 Binomial ideophones in Japanese